thalitaio/thalitaio/README.md

 ### Hi there, I'm Thalita Carvalho 👋

-- 🔭 I’m currently working on personal projects
+- 🔭 Working with what I love
-- 🌱 Learning JavaScript (and his friends React and Node.JS)
+- 🌱 Java, JS, TS, Angular and more (always curious)
 - 😄 Pronouns: she / her

 <div>